wbcmedia/wbcmedia.github.io/2026/draft.md

 ---

-# Breaking News - Lord Naff is Dead
+# FOC Breaking News - Lord Naff is Dead

 (Front of curtain)

+- [ ] Can/should we get Mrs Tripps in here?

 **_Roxy Belmeadows_** : Our main story tonight - the sudden death of 123 year old Lord Naff.
 The shocking news was received just moments ago.
 Lord Naff was in excellent health and was due to take part in the Shutlingsloe fell race next week.
 A morning of mourning will take place in the morning.
 Elsewhere, another pothole has opened up on the main road.
 The shape of this latest pothole bears a remarkable similarity to Rod Stewart.
 We asked the Council if they intend to fill the pothole but they declined to comment.
 However, insiders say they are considering charging visitors to look at it.
 Now let's get the weather forecast from Stormy Spaniels.

 **_Stormy Spaniels_** : Thanks Roxy.
 Well if you ARE thinking of visiting the Rod Stewart pothole over the weekend, do bring a brolly as it might rain...
 But also it might not...
 We don't really know.
 Back to you Roxy.

 **_Roxy Belmeadows_** : Erm, thanks Stormy.
 Back to the breaking news and people are already starting to arrive for the funeral of Lord Naff who has died suddenly at the age of 123.
-We'll try to grab a few words from some of them, excuse me, how well did you know Lord Naff?
+We'll try to grab a few words.
+Erm, excuse me madam, how well did you know Lord Naff?

 **_Mrs Buttermuffin_** : Oh we worked for him our whole lives, it's so sad, taken too soon, I can't even....

-- She blubs ridiculously
+**_Tripps_** : He was such a kind man... always enjoyed shooting things... but very very kind.

+**_Mrs Buttermuffin_** : Oh he was so kind, the kindest man I've ever known.

+**_Tripps_** : He was kinder than that.

+- Both ladies cry ridiculously, trying to out-blub each other!

 **_Freddie_** : It really is very upsetting, he never got round to his third nightcap.
-Come on now Mrs B, let's get you into the church...
+Come on now ladies, let's get you into the church...
 I'm sorry, we really must move on...

 **_Roxy Belmeadows_** : I appreciate you speaking to us at this upsetting time, sir!
 Excuse me sir.
-Can I have a few words Mr??
+Can I have a few words Mr...??

 **_Gerald_** : Gerald!

 **_Roxy Belmeadows_** : And what did Lord Naff mean to you, Gerald?

-**_Gerald_** : Well, ee, you see, iz wassname n then wen I arskd to go to the old sparsnaar with 'orses and whatnot well eee gives it Marmite you see and tells me to fix the crankletanker and anyhow eee had em playing Twister, ha!
+**_Gerald_** : Well, ee, you see, iz wassname n then wen I arskd to go to the old sparsnaar with 'orses and whatnot feed em manglewurzel you see and tells me to fix the crankletanker and anyhow eee had em playing Twister, ha!

-**_Roxy Belmeadows_** : Indeed, thank you Gerald, clearly a very important figure in your life.
+**_Roxy Belmeadows_** : Indeed, thank you Gerald, clearly an important figure in your life.
 Sir, a few words if I may?
 Did you work for Lord Naff?

 **_Gideon_** : Work?
 Cor blimey no!
 I'm Gideon, his nephew... and only heir.
 Oh we had a terrific relationship, I was always visiting and helping out especially as he got old, you know?
 I mean I probably did TOO much for him, but you know, I had to cos of how much I loved him n that